carasaj/sql_analysis/README.md

 # sql_analysis
-Using SQL to query and organize data.
+Using SQL and Python/Pandas to query and organize data